January 26, 2010

 Haleem

-Haleem is a dish that is usually made to serve more than one or two people.
-After putting time, effort, and some love into making this porridge you will want to have your family and friends join you in enjoying this creamy, nutritious and satisfying meal.
-In Iran, they send out haleem bowls to the neighbors.
-I remember my mother spooning some haleem into my bowl and talking about how at the time of creation the wheat grain was cut in half to symbolize the equality of humankind and the sharing of food for generations to come.
-The cultivation of wheat dates back thousands of years ago and has been one of the staples in Iranian cuisine.
-Now, thousands of years later, I end this post with a well-known poem by Saadi/Saadi Shirazi, Iran's very famous poet:
+I remember my mother spooning some haleem into my bowl and telling me how, about how at the time of creation, the wheat grain was cut in half to symbolize the equality of humankind and the sharing of food for generations to come.
+The cultivation of wheat dates back thousands of years and has long been one of the staples of Iranian cuisine.

 The children of Adam are limbs from one body